MetOffice/opsinputs/README.md

 Only a subset of varfields recognised by OPS and VAR can currently be output.
 To add support for a new varfield:

 1. Determine where the input data will come from (a variable stored in the `ObsSpace` object? a GeoVaL?).

 2. Edit the `case` corresponding to the varfield in question in the `select` statement in the `cxvarobs_varobswriter_populateobservations` subroutine in the `src/cxvarobs/cxvarobs_varobswriter_mod.F90` file.
-In the vast majority of cases, you will simply need to replace the (commented) call to `Ops_Alloc` with a call to an appropriate `cxvarobs_varobswriter_fill...` subroutine.
-For example, suppose that the `VarField_logvis` varfield should be filled with the data (observed values, observation errors, gross error probabilities, QC flags) stored in the `logarithmic_visibility` observation variable in the `ObsSpace`.
+In the vast majority of cases, you will simply need to replace a commented-out call to `Ops_Alloc` with a call to an appropriate `cxvarobs_varobswriter_fill...` subroutine.
+For example, suppose that the `VarField_logvis` varfield should be filled with the data (observed values, observation errors, gross error probabilities and QC flags) stored in the `logarithmic_visibility` observation variable in the `ObsSpace`.
 The comment

         ! call Ops_Alloc(Ob % Header % logvis, "logvis", Ob % Header % NumObsLocal, Ob % logvis)